maxitg/SetReplace/README.md

 There are two implementations available: one written in Wolfram Language, one in C++.

-The Wolfram Language implementation permutes `SetReplace` rules in all possible ways, and uses `Replace` a specified number of times to perform evolution.
-This works well for small graphs and small rule inputs, but it slows down with the number of edges in the graph, and has exponential complexity in rule size.
+The Wolfram Language implementation permutes `SetReplace` rules in all possible ways and uses `Replace` a specified number of times to perform evolution.
+This works well for small graphs and small rule inputs, but it slows down with the number of edges in the graph and has exponential complexity in rule size.

-The C++ implementation on the other keeps an index of all possible rule matches, and updates it after every step.
+The C++ implementation, on the other hand, keeps an index of all possible rule matches and updates it after every step.
 The reindexing algorithm looks only at the local region of the graph close to the rewrite site, thus time complexity does not depend on the graph size as long as vertex degrees are small.
 The downside is that it has exponential complexity (both in time and memory) in the vertex degrees.
 Currently, it also does not work for non-local rules (i.e., rule inputs that do not form a connected graph), although one can imagine ways to implement that.

 So, in summary C++ implementation `Method -> "C++"` should be used if:
 1. Vertex degrees are expected to be small.